Pier 99

 I tried to plant my feet wider, but the water was too high and the sand shifted.

-I whipped my head side to side, finding one of the taller pilings coming at me.
+I jerked my head side to side, finding one of the taller pilings coming at me.
 Too fast.
-No time to think.
 I reached my arms out to brace against the impact.

 I hit hard.

 The corner of my head cracked against the piling.
 Pain drilled through my skull and rattled through the rest of me.
-My vision went white, then blurred at the edges.
-Tears came.
+My vision went white, blurring at the edges.
+Tears came and I blinked through them.

-The next wave slammed into my face.
-Water rushed into my nose, my mouth.
+\Water rushed into my nose and my mouth.
 The water stung my eyes.
 I shook my head, trying to clear it, but everything swam.

 I struggled to grab anything, but found nothing.
 Decades in the river had smoothed the pilings slick.
-I ricocheted off and drifted toward three shorter ones with jagged tops.
+I ricocheted off and drifted toward three shorter spiky ones.
 The wake softened, but the current still pulled me toward them.

-I slipped out of my long-sleeve wrestling shirt.
+I fought my way out of the long-sleeve shirt I was wearing.
 Soaked and heavy, I hoisted it above myself.
-As I reached the first piling, I whipped it out as high and far as I could.
-One sleeve in my hand, the other snagging the jagged top.
+As I reached the nearest piling, I whipped it out as high and far as I could.
+‘USA Wrestling’ unraveled down the sleeve in my hand as the other sleeve snagged the craggy top.
+A tall spire of wood spiked through the fabric.

-I pulled myself toward it and reeled in on the shirt, careful not to let it slip loose.
+I reeled myself in on the shirt, careful not to let it slip loose.

-I continued to kick.
-I could keep myself afloat, but for how long with my feet in anchors?
+I could keep afloat, but for how long with my feet in anchors?

 I couldn’t stay like this.
 Nobody was going to see a head bobbing in the water in a field of murky timber.